eponsonby/ATP-Support/job-announcement-playbook/details/overview.md

 sidenav: overview
 lead: The overview section gives an "at-a-glance" view of the job.
 Some of this information appears on the search results card and entices a job seeker to open the job announcement.
 current-fields: ["Job title", "Department name", "Agency name", "Open and closing dates", "Service", "Pay scale and grade", "Salary", "Appointment type", "Work schedule"]
-previous-fields: ["Announcement number", "Control number", "Series", "Agency Marketing Message", "Marketing URL"]
+previous-fields: ["Announcement number", "Control number", "Series"]
 ---

 ## Title bar - Current fields